ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 - `public/` - static files which will be available in the application as `/your-addon/*`
 - `test-support/` - merged with the application's `tests/` under the application's namespace.
-- `addon-test-support/` - merged with the application's `tests/` uder the addon's namespace at `${addon-name}/test-support/`.
+- `addon-test-support/` - merged with the application's `tests/` under the addon's namespace at `${addon-name}/test-support/`.
 - `tests/` - test infrastructure including a "dummy" app and acceptance test helpers.
 - `vendor/` - vendor specific files, such as stylesheets, fonts, external libs etc.